stephenhazeltine/Documentation/source/index.rst

 .. toctree::
    :maxdepth: 2

-The three minute tutorial on your language
+The 3 minute tutorial on your language
 ==================

 The famous three-minute series for the hurry ones :-)